 The nature of the vacancy is important to consider when determining if a Structured Resume Review is appropriate to incorporate into a given assessment strategy.
-Generally, the Structured Resume Review is recommended only for situations meeting the following criteria.
+Generally, the Structured Resume Review is recommended only for situations meeting all of the following criteria.

-- Highly specialized or technical jobs for which SMEs are in a better position than HR professionals to interpret experience as described in applicants' resumes. - Higher graded positions (i.e., GS-12 and above, or equivalent). - Positions for which there is no education substitution; the applicant can qualify based on specialized experience only. - Smaller applicant pools or recruitments where there is control over the number of applicants moving forward (i.e., through application caps or a hurdled process) OR Larger recruitments for which multiple hurdles are being applied, multiple selections are being made and/or agencies can dedicate a larger number of SMEs.
+- Highly specialized or technical jobs for which SMEs are in a better position than HR professionals to interpret experience as described in applicants' resumes. - Higher graded positions (i.e., GS-12 and above, or equivalent). - Positions for which there is no education substitution; the applicant can qualify based on specialized experience only. - Smaller applicant pools or recruitments where there is control over the number of applicants moving forward (i.e., through application caps or a hurdled process) OR Larger recruitments for which multiple hurdles are being applied, multiple selections are being made and/or agencies can dedicate a larger number of SMEs. - Vacancies with a single rating combination (i.e., single series and grade/specialty).